microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

 ### 3.2 On High bandwidth DGX-2 GPU Cluster
 Each GPU on the DGX-2 cluster has 32 GB of memory, and GPUs inside a box is connected via the high-bandwidth NVSwitch.
 DGX-2 nodes are connected to each other via 800 Gbps (8 x 100Gbps) infiniband interconnect.
-As such, running a 1.5B model on DGX-2 requires less model parallelism, and the performance improvement from DeepSpeed for this model size is not significant.
+As such, running a 1.5B model on DGX-2 requires less model parallelism, and the performance improvement from DeepSpeed for this model size is less significant.
 However, at larger model sizes, Megatron still requires significantly larger model parallelism degree, and can only run much smaller batch sizes than DeepSpeed.
-Therefore, as the model sizes get larger, DeepSpeed starts to significantly outperform Megatron.
+Therefore, as the model sizes get larger, DeepSpeed, by coming ZeRO with Megatron model parallelism, starts to significantly outperform using Megatron-LM alone.

 ### 3.3 Performance Improvements with Configuration Details